highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 });
 ```

-If you attach your _spawnCube_ script to an entity in your domain and click on it, you will notice that the script saves your avatar’s position and places new cubes there - even after you move.
+If you attach your _spawnCube.js_ script to an entity in your domain and click on it, you will notice that the script saves your avatar’s position and places new cubes there - even after you move.
 We can fix that with a simple change - in `Entities.addEntity `, replace `position: position` with:

 ```javascript
  position: Vec3.sum(MyAvatar.position, Quat.getFront(MyAvatar.orientation))